DavidWells/davidwells.io-v1/content/blog/2016-04-26-how-to-easily-keep-project-dependencies-up-to-date-with-greenkeeper-io.md

 The community has embraced the Unix philosophy:

-> Write programs that do one thing and do it well notion of things should do one thing and only one thing.
+> Write programs that do one thing and do it well

 Having a modular system does, however, come with some drawbacks.

 Mainly dependency management.

-Instead of maintaining all of your code internally, we leverage the power of the open source world and pull in a ton of third party (and first party) modules.
+Instead of maintaining all of your code internally, we leverage the power of the open-source world and pull in a ton of third party (and first-party) modules.

 Keeping these modules up to date can be a challenge...

-One way to curb the dependency blues is an awesome service call [greenkeeper.io](https://greenkeeper.io/).
+One way to curb the dependency blues is an excellent service call [greenkeeper.io](https://greenkeeper.io/).

 https://www.youtube.com/watch?v=COKpAj2sRs4